Huegoxaga/notes/algorithm/README.md

     - Doesn't apply if
       - It runs on a single core
       - It is controlled by a system with automated task scheduling
+- Speedup `S(n)` describes how many times the speed is improved after adopting parallel computation of the task when using `n` processors
+  - It equals time of sequential computation divided by time for parallel computation
+  - The optimal speedup happens when all of the code can be run in parallel, and it equals the number of processors
+- Amdahl's law
+  - When taken serial fraction of the program be `f` into consideration, thus, `(1 - f)` is the fraction that can be parallelized
+  - `S(n) = n/(1+(n-1)f)`
+- Efficiency equals the actual speedup divided by the optimal speedup
+- The cost of a computation is the sequential time divided by efficiency
+- Gustafson's Law
+  - It's another way of calculating speedup, it's more suitable for problem with larger size
+  - The percentage of time taken to perform serial operations decreases as problem size increases
+  - if `a(p)`, `b(p)` is the fraction of time taken for sequential and parallel processing in terms of problem size `p`
+    - On a PARALLEL computer, `a(p) + b(p) = 1`
+    - On a sequential computer, it would be `a(p) + n*b(p)` times slower, and this is also the speedup
+    - The speedup should increase with `n` greater compared to Amdahl's law

 ## Algorithm Analysis